rolemadelen/minimalist-blog/src/post/100vh-layouts-in-iphone.md

 I was frustrated when I discovered that the top and bottom portions of my portfolio were blocked by the iOS address bar on my iPhone XR.
-Surprisingly, it appeared perfectly fine on my SE and 2nd gen iPad Air, but only on the iPhone XR did the status and address bar overlapped and hid my name from my own portfolio.
+Surprisingly, it appeared perfectly fine on my SE and 2nd Gen. iPad Air, but only on the iPhone XR did the status and address bar overlapped and hid my name from my own portfolio.

 ![div100vh](/images/div100vh-1.webp)

 One quick solution to address this issue is by utilizing CSS media queries.
-By targetting the specific device dimensions of the iPhone XR, I can make adjustments to ensure the optimal display of my portfolio on this particular device.
+By targeting the specific device dimensions of the iPhone XR, I can make adjustments to ensure the optimal display of my portfolio on this particular device.

 ```text